 LLM Law and Legal Practice: SQE 1 Preparation Course (Full-time)

+Congratulations on receiving an offer to study the LLM Law and Legal Practice: SQE 1 Preparation Course (Full-time) at Nottingham Law School.
 This course has been designed to equip you with the legal knowledge and skills to pass the Solicitors Qualifying Examination 1 (SQE) assessment, and also to provide you with the practical knowledge employers regard as essential in the current legal market.
 You will develop an understanding of the law and practice in key legal areas and you will have many opportunities to develop and practice your legal skills, both of which you will use once you have qualified as a solicitor.
-Additional opportunities are available through our Legal Advice Centre, where you can get involved in pro bono work, working on real cases and offering legal advice to the public.
+Additional opportunities are available through our in-house law firm, NLS Legal where you can work on real cases and provide legal advice and representation to the public.

 Why choose us?